male9-techcollege/priorilists/README.md

 # Priorilists
-To-do app using local storage (cookies)
+To-do app using the browser's local storage

 Important note: such a storage method is not secure, and the user's lists are deleted if the browser's cache is cleared.
 (This is merely a school exercise.)